rust-secure-code/cargo-auditable/README.md

 [`cargo audit`](https://crates.io/crates/cargo-audit) support is coming soon.

 It is also interoperable with existing tooling that consumes Cargo.lock via the [JSON-to-TOML convertor](auditable-serde/examples/json-to-toml.rs).
-However, we recommend supporting the format natively; the format is designed to be very easy to parse, even if your language does not have a library for that yet, see below.
+However, we recommend supporting the format natively; the format is designed to be [very easy to parse](PARSING.md), even if your language does not have a library for that yet.

 ### What is the data format, exactly?